deislabs/bindle/docs/reference-spec.md

 A bindle has a name.
 For example, if we were to write a `hello world` bindle, it may have the name `hello_world`.

 When a bindle is concretized into an invoice, it MUST have a name and a version.
-Version MUST be a valid [https://semver.org](SemVer 2 version).
+Version MUST be a valid [SemVer 2 version](https://semver.org).

 A bindle name can be one or more characters from the set of unicode alphabetic and numeric characters, as well as the characters `_` and `/`.